How to Avoid Probate

 When is Probate Necessary?

 A frequent question I'm asked as an estate planning attorney is "When is probate really necessary?"
-As with many estate planning questions, the answer depends upon the specific laws of the state where you live at the time of your death, as well as the laws of any other state where you own real estate.
-Here is a general list of reasons why an estate will need to be probated.
+As with many estate planning questions, the answer depends on many different factors.
+Here you will find a list of the reasons why an estate will need to be probated.

 How Much Does Probate Cost?